frehner/modern-guide-to-packaging-js-library/README.md

 <details>
 <summary><code>exports</code> define the public API for your library</summary>

-The `exports` field on `package.json` - sometimes called "export maps" - is an incredibly useful addition, though it does add some complexity.
+The `exports` field on `package.json` - sometimes called "package exports" - is an incredibly useful addition, though it does add some complexity.
 The two most important things that it does is:

 1. Defines what can and cannot be imported from your library, and what the name of it is.
 If it's not listed in `exports`, then developers cannot `import`/`require` it.
 In other words, it acts like a public API for users of your library and helps define what is public and what is internal.
 2. Allows you to change which file is imported based on conditions (that you can define), such as "Was the file `import`ed or `require`d?
 Does the developer want a `development` or `production` version of my library?" etc.